Quebec mosque shooter gets life, no parole for 40 years

 Alexandre Bissonnette will have to wait 40 years -- longer than usual -- before he can apply for parole.

-Judge Francois Huot rejected a prosecution request for a 150-year sentence, which would have been the longest ever in Canada, saying this would be a cruel and unusual punishment under Canadian law.
+In his decision, Judge Francois Huot rejected a prosecution request for a 150-year sentence, which would have been the longest ever in Canada, saying "subjecting a murder to a sentence that exceeds his life expectancy" would be a cruel and unusual punishment under Canadian law.

 Bissonnette shot dead six worshipers at a Quebec City mosque in the worst anti-Muslim attack in the West